jmh3434/java-precourse/Precourse Java.md

 If we had many different types of the implementing classes (of the jump behavior interface), these could be swapped out at runtime.

-So now, the Athlete Person, when its instantiated, can call the performJump() function, and it will jump.
+So now, the Athlete Person, when it's instantiated, can call the performJump() function, and it will jump.

 And the Scientist Person, if we have a different implementing class.... something called NoJump(), this type of person doesn't jump